ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 ## Introduction:

-This repository contains all the work completed for the project, which is based on the questions and scenario outlined in the [Project Charter.md](<Project Charter.md>).
+This repository contains all the deliverables for the project, which is based on the scenario and questions outlined in the [Project Charter.md](<Project Charter.md>).
 The project follows the Google Data Analytics process, structured around six key steps: Ask, Prepare, Process, Analyze, Share, and Act, as outlined in the course.
 All solutions, analysis, and deliverables are organized accordingly within this repository.

-Note: Throughout the project, I use multiple tools to accomplish the same tasks.
-While this approach may be inefficient in a real-world scenario, it is intentionally designed to demonstrate the range of skills and tools I’ve acquired during the course.
+> Note: Multiple tools are used throughout the project to complete similar tasks.
+While this may not be the most efficient approach in a real-world scenario, it is designed to showcase the variety of skills and tools developed during the course.

 **Data Analysis Process**
   - Ask: Identify the problem or question to solve.